pau-09/mypersonal-planner/README.md

 Only requirement is to have DockerDesktop installed and running.

 List of commands:
- - 1.`docker build -t name_of_container`
+ - 1.`docker build -t name_of_container .`
  - 2.`docker run -p 8000:8000 name_of_container`

-Then you will be able to enter you localhost on port 8000.
+Then you will be able to enter on your localhost:8000.